abidrazaa/Facebook-Frontend-Clone/README.md

 # Facebook-Frontend-Clone

 I have only implemented the UI of Facebook.
-Only anchor tag is used to link between pages.
+Anchor tag is used to link between pages.